nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `deleteMember NAME`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-To prevent unintentional deleting of Members, the NAME you specify must be in the currently displayed list of Members
+The NAME you specify must be in the currently displayed list of Members
 </div>

 Examples: